Interpreting Knowledge Graph Relation Representation from Word Embeddings: Background

-Algorithms such as Word2Vec \citep{mikolov2013distributed} and GloVe \citep{pennington2014glove} generate succinct low-rank word embeddings that perform well on downstream tasks \citep{baroni2014don}.
-Such models predict the context words ($c_j$) observed around each target word ($w_i$) in a text corpus using shallow neural networks.
-Whilst recent language models (e.g. \cite{devlin2018bert, peters2018deep}) create impressive \textit{context-specific} word embeddings, we focus on the former embeddings since knowledge graph entities have no obvious context and, more importantly, they are \textit{interpretable}.
+\textbf{Word embedding:} Algorithms such as Word2Vec \citep{mikolov2013distributed} and GloVe \citep{pennington2014glove} generate low-dimensional word embeddings that perform well on downstream tasks \citep{baroni2014don}.
+Such models predict the context words ($c_j$) observed around a target word ($w_i$) in a text corpus using shallow neural networks.
+Whilst recent language models \citep[e.g.][]{devlin2018bert, peters2018deep} achieve strong performance using \textit{contextualised} word embeddings, we focus on ``context-free'' embeddings since knowledge graph entities have no obvious context and, importantly, they offer insight into embedding interpretability.

-\cite{levy2014neural} show that, for a dictionary of unique words $\sD$ and embedding dimension $d \!\ll\! |\sD|$, W2V's loss function is minimised when its weight matrices $\mW\!, \mC \!\in\! \sR^{d \times |\sD|}$ (whose columns are word embeddings $\vw_i, \vc_j$) factorise a word co-occurrence \textit{pointwise mutual information} (PMI) matrix, subject to a shift term ($\text{PMI}(w_i,c_j) \!=\! \log\tfrac{P(w_i,c_j)}{P(w_i)P(c_j)}$).
-This connects W2V to earlier count-based embeddings and specifically to PMI, which has a long history in linguistic analysis \citep{turney2010frequency}.
-From its loss function, GloVe can be seen to perform a comparable factorisation.
+\citet{levy2014neural} show that, for a dictionary of $n_e$ unique words and embedding dimension $d_e \!\ll\! n_e$, W2V's loss function is minimised when its embeddings $\vw_i, \vc_j$ form matrices $\mW\!, \mC \!\in\! \sR^{d_e \times n_e}$ that factorise a \textit{pointwise mutual information} (PMI) matrix of word co-occurrence statistics ($\text{PMI}(w_i,c_j) \!=\! \log\tfrac{P(w_i,c_j)}{P(w_i)P(c_j)}$), subject to a shift term.
+This result relates W2V to earlier count-based embeddings and specifically PMI, which has a history in linguistic analysis \citep{turney2010frequency}.
+From its loss function, GloVe can be seen to perform a related factorisation.

-Recent work shows why word embeddings that factorise such PMI matrix encode semantic word relationships \citep{allen2019analogies, allen2019what}.
-The authors show that word embeddings can be seen as low-rank projections of high dimensional \textit{PMI vectors} (rows of the PMI matrix), between which the semantic relationships of similarity, relatedness, paraphrase and analogy provably manifest as linear geometric relationships (subject to defined error terms), which are then preserved, under a sufficiently linear projection, between word embeddings.
-Thus \textit{similar} words are known to have similar embeddings, and the embeddings of \textit{analogous} word pairs share a common vector offset.